Fred R. Kline, Vice-President

 hometown from 1947: San Antonio, Texas; Thomas Jefferson High School (class

 Fred & Jann Kline (1945-2011) were married for 28 years; Jann died on October 21, 2011.
-Their combined combined family consists of five children, eight grandchildren, and always a few great dogs.
+Their combined family consisted of five children: Fred's children, Aren and Dia Kline; and Jann's children: Jarrett, Mitchell, and Tara Sasser, and always a few great dogs.
+His first marriage in 1964 to Susan L. Kline ended in divorce in 1982.

 ~ ~ ~